 Understanding what and how your competitors are doing business is an important step when entering any market.
 It answers the question “is there a hole in the market ready for tapping?”
-However, the question of how to do a competitive analysis is not quite so straightforward, but let’s start with the basics first.
+However, the question of how to do a competitive analysis is not quite so straightforward, the answer comes in many parts, but let’s start with the basics first.

 Burger King & Mc Donalds.

 Master card & Visa.

 Every brand has a rival, including yours.Source: Hubspot

 How to do a Competitive Analysis - First Step

 The question of how to do a competitive analysis is to a large extent a process of getting to know them.
 You will see that each and every part is designed to assist you to get to know your competitors.
 Knowing what those competitors are doing is key to getting the upper hand and maintaining it.
 You’ve got to keep an eye on your biggest competitors.